Pan-Roasted Brussels Sprouts with Pancetta and Grapes

-This recipe is a real converter for anyone who has never liked Brussels sprouts!
-It makes a great winter side dish.
-You can use fresh seedless grapes or sultanas, both work well.
+This recipe is a real converter for any sprout-sceptics!
+It makes a great winter side dish – use fresh seedless grapes or sultanas, both work well.

 Mix all dressing ingredients together in a bowl and rest to one side.

-Half-fill a medium-size pot with water.
-Add 1 tsp of salt, bring to the boil and add Brussels sprouts.
-Cook for 3 mins, remove from heat and drain.
-(You can do this step in advance, and put in cold water to stop them from cooking).
+Half-fill a medium-sized pot with water.
+Add 1 tsp of salt, bring to the boil, and add the Brussels sprouts.
+Cook for 3 minutes, then remove from heat and drain.
+(You can do this step in advance, just pop the sprouts in cold water to stop them from cooking).

-Place a non-stick frypan over a medium to high heat until hot.
-Add 1 Tbsp olive oil, then the shallot and sliced pancetta.
-Cook for about a minute or until golden.
-Add the Brussels sprouts and cook until starting to caramelise.
-Sprinkle with chilli flakes and stir through the pine nuts.
+Heat a non-stick frying pan over a medium-high heat.
+Add a tablespoon of olive oil, followed by the sliced shallot and pancetta.
+Cook for about a minute, until golden.
+Add the Brussels sprouts and cook until they start to caramelise.
+Sprinkle over the chilli flakes and stir through the pine nuts.

 400g Brussels sprouts, quartered